oparyzek/python-speedtest/README.md

-# python-speedtest
+# Python Speedtest

-Speedtest working on speedtest python library.
+speedtest  check, programmed in python using library speedtest. results of speedtest are saved in folder __pycache__

+programmed by @oparyzek